Expressive curves: Expressive curves vs. morsifications

 The same argument works for the other divides except for the left divides in Figures \ref{fig:3-petal} and \ref{fig:5-petal}, which require a slightly more complicated treatment.
 We leave it to the reader as an exercise.

 (b) Suppose on the contrary that our divide $D$ is algebraic.
 The corresponding singularity must be unibranch, with Milnor number~$12$.
 Let $T$ be the sole region of~$D$ whose closure has zero-dimensional intersection with the union of closures of the unbounded connected components.
 Every real straight line crossing~$T$ intersects $D$ in at least $4$ points (counting multiplicities).
-It follows that the underlying singularity has multiplicity~$\ge4$.
-The only unibranch singularity like that with Milnor number~$12$ is topologically equivalent to $y^4-x^5=0$.
-The link of that singularity is a $(4,5)$ torus knot, and its Alexander polynomial is (see, e.g., \cite[p.~131, formula~(1)]{SW})
+It follows that the underlying singularity~has multiplicity~$\ge4$. \redsf{The simplest unibranch singularity of multiplicity~$4$ is $y^4-x^5=0$ (up to topological equivalence); its Milnor number is~$12$.
+Hence we cannot encounter any other (more complicated) singularity.} The link of the singularity $y^4-x^5=0$ is a $(4,5)$ torus knot.
+Its Alexander polynomial is (see, e.g., \cite[p.~131, formula~(1)]{SW})

-On the other hand, by \cite[Theorem 2]{acampo-1999}, the link of a singularity is isotopic to the link of the divide of its morsification.
-In the terminology of \cite[Section 11]{FPST}, the divide $D$ is scannable of multiplicity~$4$.
-Its link can be computed as the closure of a 4-strand braid~$\beta$ constructed by the Couture-Perron algorithm \cite[Proposition 2.3]{CP}:
+On the other hand, \redsf{as shown by N.~A'Campo \cite[Theorem 2]{acampo-1999} (reproduced in \cite[Theorem~7.6]{FPST}), the link of a singularity is isotopic to the link of the divide of its morsification, as defined by A'Campo; see, e.g., \cite[Definition~7.1]{FPST}.} In the terminology of \cite[Section 11]{FPST}, the divide $D$ is scannable of multiplicity~$4$.
+Its link can be computed as the closure of a 4-strand braid~$\beta$ constructed by the Couture-Perron algorithm \cite[Proposition 2.3]{CP} (reproduced in \cite[Definition~11.3]{FPST}):

 Direct computation shows that the Alexander polynomial of this knot is equal to

 which is different from~\eqref{eq:Alexander-poly-1}.

 (c) Follows from \cite[Proposition 1.8(ii)]{BK}. \end{proof}